 The WCDF supports the West Chester Business Improvement District's efforts to brand West Chester as a destination, keep our downtown sidewalks clean, and maintain the permanent planters with attractive seasonal planting.

-Matt was elected Chester County Prothonotary on November 3rd, 2015.
-Before serving as County Prothonotary, Matt always believed it was important to be an active member of our Chester County community.
-He serves as the Immediate Past President of the West Chester Public Library Board of Trustees, President of the Board of Directors of the Domestic Violence Center of Chester County, the Vice President of the Board of Trustees of the Friends Association for the Care and Protection of Children, the Vice President of the Arc of Chester County, the President Elect of the Rotary Club of West Chester, a Member and Secretary of the Board of Directors for the West Chester Area Senior Center, the President of the Board of Directors for the West Chester University Alumni Association, the Vice President and Member of the Board of Directors of the Friars’ Society Alumni Association, a member of the Greater West Chester Chamber of Commerce's Board of Directors, the Secretary of the Business Improvement District Board of Directors, a Board of Directors Member for Student Services Inc., a Board of Directors Member for the West Chester Salvation Army, and a Third Degree Knight of Columbus here in West Chester.
+Matt Holliday is the Executive Director of the Chester County Bar Association.
+Before that he served as the elected Chester County Prothonotary.
+Even before seeking public office Matt always believed it was important to be an active member of our Chester County community.
+In addition to being the longest serving President of the West Chester Downtown Foundation he serves as the Immediate Past President of the West Chester Public Library Board of Trustees, Immediate Past President of the Board of Directors of the Domestic Violence Center of Chester County, the President of the Board of Trustees of the Friends Association for the Care and Protection of Children, the President of the Arc of Chester County, the President of the Rotary Club of West Chester, a Past Member and Secretary of the Board of Directors for the West Chester Area Senior Center, the Immediate Past President of the Board of Directors for the West Chester University Alumni Association, a Board Member of the Chester County Community Foundation, the Vice President and Member of the Board of Directors of the Friars’ Society Alumni Association, a member of the Greater West Chester Chamber of Commerce's Board of Directors, the Secretary of the Business Improvement District Board of Directors, a Board of Directors Member for Student Services Inc., a Past Board of Directors Member for the West Chester Salvation Army, and a Third Degree Knight of Columbus here in West Chester.
 Previously he served for four years as the Vice President of the West Chester Parks and Recreation Commission.